Sylius/Sylius/UPGRADE-1.10.md

 # UPGRADE FROM `v1.9.X` TO `v1.10.0`

-1. CartBlamerListener has been moved from CoreBundle to ShopBundle and adjusted to work properly when decoupled.
+1. `Sylius\Bundle\CoreBundle\EventListener\CartBlamerListener` has been moved from CoreBundle to ShopBundle, renamed to `Sylius\Bundle\ShopBundle\EventListener\ShopCartBlamerListener` and adjusted to work properly when decoupled.

 ### New API